Colonia Buenavista: Description

 The boundaries of the colonia are marked by the following streets: Avenida Puente del Alvarado to the south, Calzada de Nonoalco or Flores Magón to the north, Eje Guerrero to the east and Avenida Insurgentes North to the west.

 The colonia is best known as a hub of transportation, with the offices of the Cuauhtémoc borough and Telecommunications Commission also located here.
 Metro Buenavista is located here, near the Mexico City terminal of the Tren Suburbano commuter railway.
 This train brings workers into the downtown area from as far as the northern city of Cuautitlán in Mexico State.

 Another landmark is the Biblioteca Vasconcelos (Vasconcelos Library), which is a tall glass building which contrasts noticeably with the surrounding area.
 It was inaugurated in 2006 with a collection of over 575,000 books, multimedia, and music.
 It is open to the public with 640 computers, multimedia room, music room, children’s section, Braille material section and film library.
 The library attracts an average of 3,000 visitors daily.

+Forum Buenavista is one of the large shopping malls of the city, in the same complex as the train station.